George Pringle: Biography

 In 2019 a short film she made, "Waterloo" featured as a part of "Alive in The Universe" at the Venice Biennale.

-In 2018 Pringle opened an art gallery in East London.
-She curates and is Director at Three Colt Gallery, Limehouse, who showcase up and coming artists and create a social space for artists and local community.
+In 2018 Pringle opened an art gallery and cafe in East London.
+She curates and is Director, showcasing up and coming artists and creating a social space for artists and local community.
 She has collaborated and co-hosted "Come Hell or High Water", a collective that interacted with the foreshore in Limehouse alongside the Artist, Anne Bean.

 During the Pandemic, she hosted a radio show on "BetterDays FM" which focused on industrial, synthwave, Krautrock, Italo, New Wave and Disco amongst other Alt genres.